 - What if the court does not grant a defendant’s application to set default judgment aside?

-What are the regulations when setting aside a default judgment?
+What are the consequences of a default judgment?

-The primary rules that you need to be aware of concerning applications to set aside default judgments are contained within the Civil Procedural Rules - CPR 13.2 and CPR 13.3.
+The rules that you need to be aware of concerning applications to set aside default judgments are enshrined within CPR 13.2 and CPR 13.3.
 These rules can be summarised as follows:

 - The court must allow an application to set aside a default judgment if it has been 'wrongly entered' (CPR 13.2), and